Jacek Majchrowski wins historic 5th term as Krakow mayor

 Now victorious once again, Majchrowski – who is formally independent but supported by a coalition of center-left parties – named smog and traffic as leading challenges the city faces, highlighting some progress under his tenure but cautioning about the limitations of Krakow’s medieval infrastructure.
 He also said that plans to build an underground metro would have to wait until a feasibility study is complete.

-Wassermann congratulated Majchrowski and offered her help, acknowledging the uphill battle she faced while criticizing his support by a coalition and the Modern Party (PO/Platforma) – the chief rival of her right nationalist Law and Justice (PiS) party – for not running a candidate of their own.
+Wassermann congratulated Majchrowski and offered her help, acknowledging the uphill battle she faced while criticizing the Modern Party (PO/Platforma) – the chief rival of her right nationalist Law and Justice (PiS) party – for not running a candidate of their own.